hdShang/arxiv-daily/docs/cs-CV/2025-10-22/papers/251019559v1-a-matter-of-time-revealing-the-structure-of-time-in-vision-language-.md

 ---
 layout: default
-title: A Matter of Time: Revealing the Structure of Time in Vision-Language Models
+title: "A Matter of Time: Revealing the Structure of Time in Vision-Language Models"
 ---

 # A Matter of Time: Revealing the Structure of Time in Vision-Language Models